foureyes/csci-ua.0480-spring2017-008/slides/02/functions-addendum.markdown

 * {:.fragment} what's a __declaration__?
 * {:.fragment} a __declaration__ is a way of telling the interpreter (or compiler) that a name or identifier exists
 * {:.fragment} Soooo... __Hoisting__ basically brings declarations to the __top of the current scope__
-* {:.fragment} which means declarations do not have to occur before they are used!
+* {:.fragment} which means declarations do not have to occur before they are used depending on how you declare identifiers!
 </section>

 <section markdown="block">